Diffusion bonding

 We develop novel diffusion bonded solutions for fusion challenges, but also supply components to semiconductor, quantum, and metrology customers.

-Diffusion-bonded components made by our team have operated successfully for decades as a safety-critical boundary in the JET fusion reactor and are now being qualified for the same use in the larger ITER fusion reactor.
-Our team has a wealth of experience in qualifying novel processes for use in stringent regulatory regimes.
+Our team has made diffusion-bonded components which operated successfully for decades as a safety-critical boundary in the JET fusion machine.
+They are now being qualified for the same use in the larger ITER fusion machine.
+We have a wealth of experience in qualifying novel processes for use in stringent regulatory regimes.

 For best results contact us at the earliest stage of design.